Namankumar25/CodeMind/README.md

 # Screenshots
 <img src="images/ss1.PNG">

-# This forum has different categories you can start discussion <br> in any of them.
+# This forum has different categories you can start discussion in any of them.
 <img src="images/ss2.PNG">

 <img src="images/ss4.PNG">